 For instance, a breach if the director is reckless or intentionally dishonest and also fails to exercise the powers and carry out their duties in good faith in the best interests of the company or for a proper purpose.

-So why do criminal penalties for under section 184?
-Intent.
-A criminal offence has to do with the intent to do something wrong.
+Because a criminal offence has to do with the intent to do something wrong.

 Now, what exactly are the criminal penalties?